 This is something we share a passion for, bikes and cameras, both of which I love.
 You see, this really was destiny.

-So, the design of this crossbody camera bag differs from others due to a clever three-point harness system, which is conveniently removable for when you want to walk around on your own two legs rather than rolling on two wheels.
+The design of this crossbody camera bag differs from others due to a clever three-point harness system, which is conveniently removable for when you want to walk around on your own two legs rather than rolling on two wheels.

 But that’s not all, there are loads of quality-of-life refinements inside and out, which make this a brilliant choice not just for your photo days, but also for everyday carry.
 So, let’s get into it with a brief outline of the range.